It’s easy to understand your cat when you can decode the signs!

 Language of the ears

-If your cat's ears are flattened, it means that they are nervous and on the defensive.
-When their ears are flattened against the back of their head, it means that they're afraid and ready to attack.
+Flattened: If your cat's ears are flattened, it means that they are irritable, or nervous.
+They are nervous and may be ready to attack.

 Language of the eyes